 Drinking & Driving Resource Center

-With nearly 32.3 million Americans claiming Irish descent, it’s no wonder Patrick’s Day has become one of the nation’s most popular holidays.
+With nearly 32.3 million Americans claiming Irish descent, it’s no wonder St. Patrick’s Day has become one of the nation’s most popular holidays.
 Sadly, it has also become one of its deadliest.
-Data shows that DUIs, alcohol violations, and alcohol-involved crashes spike on the holiday.
-And with St. Paddy’s Day falling on a Saturday, the likelihood of people celebrating, partying, and drinking throughout the weekend only increases.
+Data shows that DUIs, alcohol violations, and alcohol-involved crashes spike on this holiday, especially when it falls on a weekend.

 Traffic Safety Marketing: Saint Patrick’s Day

 Alcohol & Driving Information